 “Organic” traffic.
 What is it?
-Well, if you’re completely unfamiliar with digital marketing, think of organic traffic like the people who happen to walk to into your branch.
+Well, if you’re completely unfamiliar with digital marketing, think of organic traffic like the people who happen to walk into your branch.
 They aren’t responding to a promotion you’re actively pushing.
 They’re not long-time account holders in for a visit.

 These are people who need a product you offer and find you simply based on your convenient location.